dangrosvenor/CEMAC_UM_TIPs/UM Nested Suite./Common Problems/Readme.md

-OMP threads (factor of 2 increase in no Pes over what is expected)
+## OMP threads (factor of 2 increase in no PEs over what is expected)

 * If OMP_NUM_THREADS is set to more than 1 (e.g. N) in suite-runtime-lams.rc then the number of nodes used will be N times bigger than would be expected from from just the number of processors in x and y as set in the GUI.